duneroadrunner/SaferCPlusPlus/index.md

 To see the library in action, you can check out some [benchmark code](https://github.com/duneroadrunner/SaferCPlusPlus-BenchmarksGame).
 There you can compare traditional C++ and (high-performance) SaferCPlusPlus implementations of the same algorithms.
 Also, the [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp) and [msetl_example2.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example2.cpp) files contain usage examples of the library's elements.
 But at this point, there are a lot of them, so it might be more effective to peruse the documentation first, then search those files for the element(s) your interested in.

 Tested with msvc2017(v15.9.0), g++7.3 & 5.4 and clang++6.0 & 3.8.
 Support for versions of g++ prior to version 5 was dropped on Mar 21, 2016.
-Note that this is currently a C++14 library (and in large part a C++11 library).
-So, for example, it does not yet provide any C++17 template deduction guides for its elements.
-Also note that parts of the library documentation were written before it was clear that a viable lifetime checker might be forthcoming and should be interpreted accordingly.
+Note that parts of the library documentation were written before it was clear that a viable lifetime checker might be forthcoming and should be interpreted accordingly.

 ### Table of contents